L33Tech/prancer/README.md

 ## Features
 1. Turn all comments into lines from My Little Pony.
-2. Turn all your variable names into a mixture of animal sounds and horribly similar looking characters like "bark_bark_0OO0O". 🐶
+2. Turn all your variable names into a mixture of pony names and horribly similar looking characters like "Twilight_Dash_0OO0O".
 3. Add irritating white spaces.
 4. Code still runs after all these _improvements_! 👷